|

 encourage, support, and study our native wildlife and wild flowers.

-We describe our methods and results and give a number of suggestions
+In this talk I describe our methods and results and give a number of suggestions

 for those wishing to enjoy their garden in an environmentally